About me, Dave Clarke, writer of

 I married at the age of 32; my wife and I soon after had two children.
 We have been a close family ever since.
 (As of 2020 I have three grandchildren, aged 9, 7 and 4.)

-Hobbies in this time included cutting and polishing gemstones (including faceting), making silver (and a little gold) jewellery, building telescopes (first a 200mm diameter reflector, followed by a 300mm and finally a 400mm), and establishing and running the Bowman Park Astronomical Association.
+Hobbies in this time included cutting and polishing gemstones (including faceting), making silver (and a little gold) jewellery, building telescopes (first a 200mm diameter reflector, followed by a 300mm and finally a 400mm), and establishing and running the Bowman Park Astronomical Association (we had an observatory with a roll-off roof containing the 200mm and 400mm telescopes at Bowman Park for several years) and the Mid North Bushwalking and Cycling Club (we did quite a lot of one day walks and a few bush walks of several days - I only recall on cycle ride with the group).

 In this period I taught myself computer programming, first in BASIC and then Pascal; applied this to hydrogeology and wrote two books in Elsevier's Developments in Groundwater Science series: "Microcomputer Programs for Groundwater Studies" and "Groundwater Discharge Tests: Simulation and Analysis".

 The Public Service in South Australia at that time discouraged technical officers in hydrogeology from computer programming; computer specialists were employed to do that.
-(Of course they new nothing about hydrogeology and would have been quite incapable of doing the more important of the work that I did.
-Such is the public service.)
-However, I was lucky enough to have encouragement from several superiors (who I have listed under Influences).
+Of course computer specialists know nothing about hydrogeology and would have been quite incapable of doing the more important of the work that I did.
+However, I was lucky enough to have encouragement from several superiors (who I have listed under Influences and I admired and appreciated greatly).

 In the years from about 1989 to 2019 Denece and I went on a number of interstate and overseas holidays with our Son and Daughter; in the later part of that period our Son's and Daughter's spouses and children came too.
 We have been fortunate in having always been close to our 'kids'.
 In earlier times there had been at least an annual holiday while our kids were growing up.